KhushalSangana98/KhushalSangana98-/README.md

 # KhushalSangana98-
-My personal repository
-Here, i'm gonna post my projects
+This is my personal repository, and here, i'm gonna post my projects.